Salvo-Dippolito/ontological_surveyor/README.md

 ## Future Improvements

 Many aspects of this system can still be improved but were purposely left 'unresolved' so as to not over complicate the system, considering that it will soon undergo some major changes before reaching its final form.
 One of these things is the relation between the Charging state and the robot_state's battery status updater.
 In this version of the code, instead of waiting for a notification to be sent by the execute move action server to notify the battery state function when the robot has reached the charging station, the robot_state node just waits for a pre-set amount of time before initiating the robot's charging sequence.
 This works fine for now since the maximum distance that can be travelled by the robot during the execute move state is known, and in the worst case scenario there will just be a few seconds delay between when the robot reaches the station and when it actually starts charging.
 The battery discharging cycle could also be linked to the distance travelled by the robot and not be an arbitrarily decreasing value as it is set for now.
-In general, many elements of this version of the code are just placeholders for some future modifications that eil instead consist of some actually functional code.
+In general, many elements of this version of the code are just placeholders for some future modifications that will instead consist of some actually functional code.

 ## Author's contacts